Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Related work

-\textbf{Adversarial training as a defense to adversarial attacks.} As adversarial attacks have advanced, corresponding defenses have also been developed to secure against them \cite{goodfellow2014explaining, bhagoji2018enhancing, diffenderfer2021winning, kireev2022effectiveness}.
-A common defense strategy involves augmenting each batch of training data with adversarial examples, a technique known as adversarial training \cite{goodfellow2014explaining, madry2017towards}.
-A widely used method for generating these adversarial examples is the Projected Gradient Descent (PGD) attack \cite{madry2017towards}, which is a multi-step variant of the Fast Gradient Sign Method (FGSM) attack.
-PGD is popular due to its effectiveness in creating challenging adversarial examples, thereby enhancing the model's resilience against attacks.
+\textbf{Adversarial training.} As attacks have advanced, numerous defenses have been proposed \cite{goodfellow2014explaining, bhagoji2018enhancing, diffenderfer2021winning, kireev2022effectiveness}.
+The most widely used among these is adversarial training, which augments training batches with adversarial examples \cite{goodfellow2014explaining, madry2017towards}.
+The Projected Gradient Descent (PGD) attack \cite{madry2017towards}, a multi-step extension of FGSM, is commonly employed due to its effectiveness in generating strong adversarial samples that improve model robustness.\\

-\textbf{Neural regularization.} Recent work showed that jointly training a deep network to perform image classification while steering it towards having brain-like representations can improve the model's robustness to adversarial attacks \cite{li2019learning, safarani2021towards}.
-This is achieved by introducing a penalty term in the loss function acting directly on image representations \cite{li2019learning} or activations \cite{safarani2021towards} at different network depths.
-Such a process is referred to as neural regularization.
-For instance, \citet{li2019learning} used a neural regularizer to drive a CNN to aligh its representational similarities \citep{kriegeskorte2008representational} with those of mouse primary visual cortex (V1).
-Later on, \citet{safarani2021towards} used a neural regularizer to drive a CNN towards predicting neural activity in macaque primary visual cortex (V1) in response to the same natural stimuli.
-The key bottleneck of such defenses is their reliance on the measurement of large scale neural recordings.